 In fact, Lower Antelope Canyon was so popular in 2017 that they experienced wait times of 1 to 3 hours just to enter the canyon.
 And that was even if you had a reserved time slot!

-Update for 2018: In January 2018, I spoke with the staff at Ken’s Tours.
-Since December 2017, both Ken’s Tours and Dixie Ellis’ Tours are offering fewer tours per day to cut down on waiting times to enter the lower canyon.
-They anticipate waiting times of no longer than 30 minutes to enter the canyon (as opposed to 1 to 3 hours) for summer 2018.
-Only time will tell if this will happen.
+Update for 2019: Since 2018, both Ken’s Tours and Dixie Ellis’ Tours offer fewer tours per day to cut down on waiting times to enter the lower canyon.
+They anticipate waiting times of no longer than 30 minutes to enter the canyon (as opposed to 1 to 3 hours) for peak season.
 This also means that fewer tours are offered daily.
 Now it is more important then ever to book your tour in advance.

 So, Which One Do You Choose?